-Employers may not know in all cases whether an employee has membership of the 2008 Scheme.
+Employers may not know in all cases whether an employee has final salary benefits.
 Administering authorities may request a full time equivalent pay figure for the year for all Scheme members.

 11. Glossary of acronyms

 A P C Additional Pension Contributions (paid by Scheme member)